kOstovic/CoffeeMachine/cmd/CoffeeMachineConsoleV3/README.md

 # CoffeeMachine
-CoffeeMachine application implementation in GoLang used for learning GoLang.
+CoffeeMachine application implementation in GoLang used for learning GoLang using abiosoft/ishell for interactive shell.

 ## Running CoffeeMachineConsoleV3